How to Stop MetaTrader 4 Automatic Updates

 Conclusion

 This workaround disables automatic updates for MetaTrader 4 by manipulating the update mechanism.
-Remember, this process might need to be repeated if MetaTrader somehow bypasses these changes or after a manual update.
+Remember, this process you might need to repeat if MetaTrader somehow bypasses these changes or after a manual update.
 Always proceed with caution and back up important files before making any modifications.

 Disclaimer